 How Much Sanding is Needed?

 A surface that has been waxed, treated with furniture polish or just has a slick surface that paint won’t adhere to should be well sanded.
-It’s not necessary to sand the surface down to the wood, but to sand it to a point that the paint has something to adhere too.
+In preparing furniture for painting, it’s not necessary to sand the surface down to the wood, but to sand it to a point that the paint has something to adhere too.
 If you can’t get your surface sanded to a point that paint will adhere or just don’t want to do the extra work, consider using a coat of primer.

 To Prime or Not to Prime